nmslib/nmslib/README.md

 To acknowledge the use of the library, you could provide a link to this repository and/or cite our SISAP paper [**[BibTex]**](http://dblp.uni-trier.de/rec/bibtex/conf/sisap/BoytsovN13).
 Some other related papers are listed in the end.

 Leo(nid) Boytsov is a maintainer.
-Leo is supported by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa) and the following NSF grant: "[Matching and Ranking via Proximity Graphs: Applications to Question Answering and Beyond](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1618159&HistoricalAwards=false)".
+Leo is supported by the [Open Advancement of Question Answering Systems (OAQA) group](https://github.com/oaqa) and the following NSF grant #1618159: "[Matching and Ranking via Proximity Graphs: Applications to Question Answering and Beyond](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1618159&HistoricalAwards=false)".
 Bileg was supported by the [iAd Center](https://web.archive.org/web/20160306011711/http://www.iad-center.com/).

 **Should you decide to modify the library (and, perhaps, create a pull request), please, use the [develoment branch](https://github.com/searchivarius/NonMetricSpaceLib/tree/develop)**.
 For generic questions/inquiries, please, use Gitter (see the badge above).
 Bug reports should be submitted as GitHub issues.